-This peach jam is sweetened with brown sugar and is spiked with a few tablespoons of bourbon, for a sweet, boozy spread.
+This brown sugar peach jam is seasoned with salt and spiked with a few tablespoons of bourbon, for a balanced, boozy spread.

 Back in August, the Washington State Fruit Commission (follow them on Instagram for lots of fruit inspiration) sent me a big box of peaches and nectarines.
-I made a juicy nectarine tart, a batch of mixed fruit compote, and a batch of this smooth peach jam with brown sugar and bourbon.
+I made a juicy nectarine tart, a batch of mixed fruit compote, and a batch of this smooth, boozy brown sugar peach jam.

 I chose to use brown sugar as the sweetener, because it has a rich, molasses-y flavor that plays nicely with both peaches and bourbon.
 And while I could have left the jam chunky, I like to have some jams in my pantry that can double as a drizzle for desserts and ice cream.
 This one fits that bill nicely.